matthias-reis/carda-gatsby/content/articles/2020/09/lyra-messier-interview-en.md

 **Lyra:** I’ve been involved with music for about as long as I can remember.
 I started taking music theory and piano lessons after school when I was about seven years old.
 It’s always been a big part of who I am.
 I never really envisioned music being my main job, since it’s still mostly something I use as a creative outlet for myself.
 It’s always lovely to see that other people are enjoying my work, though.

-**Anne:** It's 2020 - Why are there still so few women out there making music?

-## "Women need to let their creativity flow"

-**Lyra:** Honestly, I don’t know.
-I think women are still not encouraged to let their creativity run free in the same way men are.
-Luckily I have plenty of female music-making friends, although I’ve noticed that my little niche of solo music production is still extremely male-dominated.

-**Anne:** Are there any women that you would describe as inspirations for your work?
+**Anne:** Are there any artists you would describe as inspirations for your work?
 Do you have any role models?

-**Lyra:** Most of my direct musical inspirations are men.
-Take people like Jon Hopkins, Steven Wilson, and bands such as 65daysofstatic and Everything Everything.
-I do love plenty of music made by women, though.
-Nilüfer Yanya and Marika Hackman are two extremely talented artists who I think have released stellar albums in the past few years, which the music press has largely overlooked.
+**Lyra:** People like Jon Hopkins, Steven Wilson, and bands such as 65daysofstatic and Everything Everything.
+Nilüfer Yanya and Marika Hackman are also two extremely talented artists who I think have released stellar albums in the past few years, which the music press has largely overlooked.
 Though not as influential on my more progressive instrumental music, I can certainly appreciate their work just as much.

 **Anne:** How would you describe your music?

-## "It's my personal little genre"
+## "It's my personal genre"

-**Lyra:** It feels to me like a natural synthesis of everything I listen to, which comes together to become my personal little genre.
+**Lyra:** It feels to me like a natural synthesis of everything I listen to, which comes together to become my personal genre.
 Although the songs range from straightforward instrumental rock to abstract electronica, I think you can always tell that they’re mine.
 Or to put it more bluntly: it’s dance music for introverts who spend all day in their bedroom with the curtains permanently shut.

 **Anne:** You are at a festival listening to a band you love.
 You are getting the message, that the next act has postponed their show to the next day.
 The next slot is free.
 They are looking for a newcomer to step in and play.
 They are asking you first to do it.
 You will get all the gear you need for your performance.
 Do you enter the stage?